hr21don/levelsixsecurity/README.md

 <img width="906" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766557-1da57f40-a433-431a-a22a-b88fe15a124b.png">

-## Authentication Use Cases
+## Authorisation Use Cases
-If the user wishes to authenticate themselves then they can using Google,Facebook or GitHub using the OAuth 2.0 API as follows....
+If the user wishes to authenticate themselves then they can using Google,Facebook or GitHub using the OAuth 2.0 API framework which is showcased in the following use cases.

 ## Use Case One

 <img width="702" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766730-98baf604-7dab-4d29-b352-e6d3780dce37.png">

-User selects Facebook to authenticate themselves which will prompt the user to login, where the app secrets will request the following from the user.
+User selects Facebook to authenticate themselves and authorise the secrets App which will prompt the user to login, where the app secrets will request the following from the user.

 <img width="395" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766814-40c7a720-22fb-46f9-89cc-f5629b269f21.png">